Vehicle finance commission complaints – information for customers

 If your agreement started after this date, we may have paid a different type of commission for your vehicle finance.
 This is known as a ‘non-discretionary commission arrangement’ or non-DCA.

-As a result of the FCA’s announcement on the 19 December, you can now make a complaint about any commission payments linked to motor finance.
+As a result of the FCA’s announcement on 19 December 2024, you can now make a complaint about any commission payments linked to motor finance.

 Yes, you can make a complaint.
-The quickest way to make a complaint is using the webform here.
+The quickest way to make a complaint is using our webform, you don’t need to use a claims management company to do it.

 Just so you know, we’re currently dealing with a high volume of enquiries about commission arrangements, and we’re checking each case thoroughly.
 It may take us longer than usual to respond to some customers.